-A doula can also provide support for and empower your partner in being an active birth partner, helping him feel prepared and confident about being there for you as you birth your baby.
+A doula can also provide support for and empower your partner in being an active birth partner, helping them to feel prepared and confident about being there for you as you birth your baby.

 Overall, having a doula can aid you in having a positive and wholesome birth and postnatal experience.
 As far as research is concerned, there is evidence to show that having a doula can minimise the likelihood of having an induction, caesarean or an instrumental birth, and that it can reduce the need for pain medication or epidurals during birth.
 Further research has also revealed that births supported by a doula tend to be shorter.

-Finally, there is evidence to show that doulas have a positive impact on breastfeeding rates, and on maternal mental health with lower incidence of postnatal depression.
+Finally, evidence shows that doulas have a positive impact on breastfeeding rates, and on maternal mental health with lower incidence of postnatal depression.

 Doulas can however be described as ‘lay midwives’, in that we are guardians of birth as a powerful, beautiful transition to be experienced and celebrated, with love, support and care.
-In a way, we are keepers of ancient knowledge and techniques that have been used for centuries by and for birthing women.
+In a way, we are keepers of ancient knowledge and techniques that have been used for centuries by and for birthing women and people.

 Nope.
 You don’t need to be anything to have a doula, other than yourself!
-No two women are the same, and no two births are the same.
+No two people are the same, and no two births are the same.

-There’s a doula for everyone – that’s a core belief of the doula network I’m a part of.
+There’s a doula for everyone – and that’s also a core belief of the doula network I’m a part of.

 I’m really happy to adapt to your needs and wishes, and to what you’re comfortable with.
 You can dip your toe in the water of the various options we can explore together, or you can jump right in!
 It’s entirely up to you!